emilysnod/webdev-lab-notebook/reflection.md

 to me weather the exercises are meant to be able to be competed without the video.
 While I can usually get the visuals just about right, the instructions don't have any explanation of the expected functionality.
 So if that is is intentional, then no problem, but if not, a short blurb about how the page is supposed to function would be very helpful.

+### Flexbox
+I followed the video with this exercise, generally had a hard time with the concepts, but by the end they were making sense.
+I did notice that the path to the style sheet was incorrect and that was messing me up for a while but I figured it out.
+Lastly, it seems as if the video is a little out dated - I found that   flex-flow: column wrap; did not work, so I had to split them up into   flex-flow: column; and flex-wrap: wrap;

+### Grid
+Felt like i really go tinto a groove with this one, being similar to flexbox, I watched the first 2 exercises and then tried my had at the rest befor checking my work.
+Not much else.

+### Bootstrap